pldilley/async-native/ALPHA.README.md

         }
     });
 ```
+- **You can only use a named placeholder ONCE per function.
+    To see how to work with loops, look further down in these docs.**
-Typically, in NodeJS, you give an asynchronous method your own callback.
+> Typically, in NodeJS, you give an asynchronous method your own callback.
-With async-native, you pass a "placeholder" instead: `{$yourVarName}`.
+> With async-native, you pass a "placeholder" instead: `{$yourVarName}`.
-Your function would then "yield" at the following semi-colon.
+> Your function would then "yield" at the following semi-colon.
 Once the
-placeholder gets a result, it's accessed via a variable: `$yourVarName`.
+> placeholder gets a result, it's accessed via a variable: `$yourVarName`.

-("Yields" means an instance of a function execution is paused, but
+> ("Yields" means an instance of a function execution is paused, but
-without blocking independent executions of the same or other functions.)
+> without blocking independent executions of the same or other functions.)

-_ _For "thread blocking", please see the 'What about threads?' section._ _
+_For "thread blocking", please see the 'What about threads?' section._

-###### IMPORTANT GOTCHA'S
-- **The semi-colons are ESSENTIAL for this to work.
-    You should correctly use semi-colons in your Javascript code.**

-- **If you are using placeholders or threads, DO NOT use `return`
-    within the same function.
-Things will break!**

-- **If the callback is meant to happen multiple times, just use a
-    callback.
-Using placeholders in this case would make the code harder
-    to read.**

-###### Expanded Explanation
-> In the above example, step 1 is a formality that should happen at the
-> top of each file in your project.
-Step 2 is where the magic happens -
-> The module.exports object is 'filtered' through the method generated
-> in step 1, the `$async` function, which transforms any placeholders
-> (and threads) into real callbacks.
->
-> (Technically, the `$async` function just returns the same object
-> passed into it, but it's done this way to ensure that all the methods
-> with placeholders inside them are defiantly converted before they are
-> actually exported and available to the outside world.)

-_ _To see why you need step 1 or how the placeholders work in step 2,
+_To see why you need step 1 or how the placeholders work in step 2,
-see the 'How does it work exactly?' section._ _
+see the 'How does it work exactly?' section._

 ## Logical Flows

-###### Series
+##### Series
 Series = Doing a set of asynchronous actions in a queue, one after the
          other.
 This is the most common scenario.
 ```